With the MacroFab BOM Tool users can source their own components and use either Consignment of Inventory

 Inventory: You will consume parts from your inventory held on-site using our Inventory Management Service

 PCBs with consignment parts on the Bill of Material are not eligible for our 10 Day Quick Turn service.
 This is due to the tight logistics time frame of the 10 Day service.
-More information about the levels of services we provide can be found here.

 More information about the bill of materials interface can be found in the Bill of Materials Management Knowledge Base article.